Wondering if your BPD ex will come back to you? Trying to get your ex back? Read this article.

 The question then becomes whether you’ll have changed for the better and be able to show this new side of you, or will you be the same old person that they lost interest in?

 This is why I always say that being single is okay.
 This is your time to shine and change your mindsets.
-Develop that attractiveness and understanding that people want.
+Develop that attractiveness and understanding.

 Because believe me, it’s not just BPD’s that want great partners – it’s everyone.
 Men are so desperate and thirsty these days that women can’t go anywhere or do anything online without some guy trying to get her number or get her on a date or whatever.